 Just to warn you – there are a lot of pictures with this post, but bear with me- canning is an area where having step-by-step illustrations is extremely helpful.
 I’ve included links to affiliate products where appropriate for your information (and if you use them, you’ll help support the site at no extra cost to you, so thank you!)

-Begin with your jars.
-A canner load fits 7 jars and I use either regular pint jars and/or 12-oz quilted jars (I like the way the asparagus looks in the straight-sided 12-oz jars).
-Clean them well with soap and hot water.
-I use the old baby bottle brush from when my kids were little.
+- A canner load fits 7 jars and I use either regular pint jars and/or 12-oz quilted jars (I like the way the asparagus looks in the straight-sided 12-oz jars, though I can’t find them for sale anymore).

 UNLESS you are not canning and just want to keep them in the fridge!
 Then just clean them.

 Prepare the asparagus.

 - Put one spear in a jar and cut it to 1/2″ below the jar top, then use that as a measure for cutting the remainder of the asparagus.
 Tip: you can see in the picture that I like to make seven piles to represent the jars- it helps me visualize how many I need and when I’m close to having enough to fill the jars.

 - Peel 7 cloves of garlic, and cut in half (to release more flavor).